George L. San Jose

 George L. San Jose, the founder and CEO of The San Jose Group (SJG), began his career in 1981 with only $247, which he used to purchase a used desk and office chair.
-From these humble beginnings, he built SJG into one of the largest minority-owned marketing and advertising agencies in the United States.
+He then built SJG into one of the largest minority-owned marketing and advertising agencies in the United States.
 By 2007, SJG had grown significantly, reporting $55 million in billings.

 In 1988, San Jose established San Jose Consulting, the first marketing consulting group specializing in Multicultural segments, to identify and quantify share growth opportunities for U.S. Fortune 1000 clients.
 He further expanded his portfolio in 1990 by creating SJ Public Relations.
 He currently serves as president and CEO of both companies.

 In 1991, San Jose founded and currently serves as chairman of The San Jose Network Ltd. (SJN), which provides services to U.S.-based corporations seeking expansion and growth opportunities in Latin American markets.
-Headquartered in Chicago, SJN's conglomerate of best-in-class independent advertising and marketing communications agencies operates 28 offices in 15 countries, serving 32 markets across the U.S., Latin America, and Canada.
+Headquartered in Chicago, SJN's conglomerate of independent advertising and marketing communications agencies operates 28 offices in 15 countries, serving 32 markets across the U.S., Latin America, and Canada.
 The agency also works in conjunction with Synergage.

-An industry visionary, pioneer and entrepreneur, San Jose is responsible for introducing some of America's major brands to the U.S. multicultural and Latin American market consumers.
-Utilizing his proprietary Convergent Marketing Solutions Model, he has developed advertising campaigns that proved effective across the diverse and complex markets of the Americas and garnered relationships with multinational clients such as Anheuser Busch, American Airlines, Coca-Cola, Hormel, S.C.
+An entrepreneur, San Jose is responsible for introducing some of America's major brands to the U.S. multicultural and Latin American market consumers.
+Utilizing his proprietary Convergent Marketing Solutions Model, he has developed advertising campaigns that proved effective across markets of the Americas and garnered relationships with multinational clients such as Anheuser Busch, American Airlines, Coca-Cola, Hormel, S.C.
 Johnson, and Exelon.
-In 2007, San Jose became the longest-standing active President of any U.S. multicultural marketing and advertising agency.
+In 2007, San Jose became the longest-standing active president of any U.S. multicultural marketing and advertising agency.